-New generation communication multibeam satellites can have around 200 Ka band spot-beams.
+New generation communication multibeam satellites can have numerous Ka band spot-beams.
 Those multibeam satellites have an increased number of data lanes that can themselves support higher baud rate because of higher transmission frequency.

 Information streams are directed from one beam to another inside a data processing switch.
-The data transfer rate of these switches is very high: high-throughput satellite deal with bandwidth of up to 100 Gb/s.
+The data transfer rate of these switches is very high: high-throughput satellite deal with bandwidth of up to 1 Tb/s.